Zu den Inhalten springen

 • Medical Therapy

-In many cases, the basis of treatment is acarbose, a drug that slows the absorption of glucose in the intestine.
-There are various other effective medications; a prescription of those however requires a comprehensive diagnostic evaluation and consultation with an endocrinologist.
+There are various effective medications; a prescription of those however requires a comprehensive diagnostic evaluation and consultation with a bariatric surgeon and an endocrinologist.

 • Surgical Treatment

 The goal of surgical treatment is to slow down the passage of food into the small intestine.
 To accomplish this, our experienced surgeons reduce the size of the stomach and place a silicone ring around it.
-We also offer patients the opportunity to participate in a clinical trial with a comprehensive follow-up program.
+We offer a comprehensive diagnostic and therapeutic program based on individual needs.

 • Endoscopic Therapy